Chapter 6: Facing Ourself

 Why do we have to face temptation and guilt?
 Simple answer: God created us this way.

 Isn't it rather egotistical to expect one's abilities to be greater than those of the disciples?
 Next time that frustration builds, show some compassion towards oneself.
 God created us this way as a motivator to come to him in prayer with humility and a desire to turn toward His light.
+We are a work in progress.

 Jesus teaches that sin can start within one's thoughts prior to physically acting upon the sin.
 Jesus taught, “You have heard that it was said, You shall not commit adultery.
 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart."
 Matthew 5:27-28